 - Eating the Enemy: Done by proxy to prevent Princess Fiona from being locked into a loveless marriage to The Villain Lord Farquaad.
 Donkey arrives at the cathedral with his dragon fiance, and the dragon gulps down Farquaad in one bite.
 This leaves Fiona free to marry Shrek.

-- Engagement Challenge: Shrek saved princess Fiona from a castle situated over a smoldering volcano in the first movie.
-She was O.K. with marrying him until finding out he was an Ogre, and he was just working as a champion for Lord Farquaad.
+- Engagement Challenge: Shrek saved Fiona from a castle situated over a smoldering volcano.
+She was okay with marrying him until finding out he was an ogre, and he was just working as a champion for Lord Farquaad.
 In keeping with the whole theme of subverting fairy tales in the movies, she turns into an ogre as well and marries Shrek anyway.
 On top of that, the (female) dragon who was guarding the princess ends up with Shrek's sidekick Donkey.

 - Establishing Character Moment: The movie opens with a panning to a storybook, which opens and tells us a tale about a princess waiting to break her curse with a true love's first kiss.
 Shrek comes in, tears the page off and uses it as toilet paper.
 The rest of the opening scene shows his daily routine, while "All-Star" plays in the background.
 This not only sets up Shrek's role in the story, but also shows that the movie isn't going to be your standard fairy tale.

 - Exact Words: Fiona's curse states that she will "take love's true form" when she finds her true love.
 She takes this to mean that she will become a human full time, but it actually causes her to permanently assume the form that her true love — Shrek — finds beautiful, i.e. her ogre form.